cilium/cilium/Documentation/bpf.rst

 The Linux kernel is shipped with a BPF interpreter which executes programs assembled in BPF instructions.
-Even cBPF programs are translated into eBPF programs transparently in the kernel with the exception of architectures which still ship with a cBPF JIT and have not yet migrated to an eBPF JIT.
+Even cBPF programs are translated into eBPF programs transparently in the kernel, except for architectures that still ship with a cBPF JIT and have not yet migrated to an eBPF JIT.

 Currently ``x86_64``, ``arm64``, ``ppc64``, ``s390x`` and ``sparc64`` architectures